t41372/Open-LLM-VTuber/README.md

-## What's special about this project?
-- It works on macOS and Linux, not just Windows
-  - We care about macOS and Linux!
-And we also care about people who don't happen to use Nvidia GPU.
-Even if you don't have a GPU, you can choose to run things on CPU or offload demanding tasks to online APIs.
-- Offline mode available
-  - If you choose only the offline solutions, you don't have to connect to the internet.
-Just turn off your internet and be confident that nobody sees your chat log.
-- You can interrupt the AI anytime with your voice without wearing headphones (or you may, of course).
-No, the AI won't heard itself.
-- Pet mode
+## ✨ Features & Highlights

+- 🖥️ **Cross-Platform Support**: Works seamlessly on macOS, Linux, and Windows.
+We support both Nvidia and non-Nvidia GPUs, with options to run on CPU or use cloud APIs for resource-intensive tasks. macOS GPU acceleration are available on some components.

+- 🔒 **Offline mode available**: Run completely offline with local models - no internet required.
+Your conversations stay private and secure on your machine.

+- 🎯 **Advanced Interaction**:
+  - 🎤 Voice interruption without headphones (AI won't hear itself)
-  - Transparent background pet mode.
-Just drag it anywhere on your screen while your are doing other stuff.
+  - 🐱 Pet mode with transparent background - drag your companion anywhere on screen

-### Some features we have
+  - 🗣️ Proactive AI speech capabilities
+  - 💾 Chat history persistence to resume conversations
+  - 🌍 Audio translation support (e.g., chat in English, hear Japanese speech)

+- 🧠 **Extensive Model Support**:
-- [x] Chat with any LLM (Ollama, OpenAI, OpenAI compatible format, Gemini, Claude, Mistral, DeepSeek, Zhipu, running gguf directly, LM Studio, vLLM, and more!) by voice
+  - 🤖 LLMs: Ollama, OpenAI (and any OpenAI Compatible API), Gemini, Claude, Mistral, DeepSeek, Zhipu, GGUF, LM Studio, vLLM, and more
-- [x] A beautiful frontend with pet mode.
-Web and app frontend are both available.
-- [x] Interrupt LLM with voice at any time
-- [x] The AI can speak proactively (configurable)
-- [x] Choose your own LLM backend, Speech Recognition, and TTS
+  - 🎵 Customizable Speech Recognition and TTS backends
-- [x] Chat history persistence.
-You can resume old conversations.
-- [x] Audio translation feature so that you can chat with AI in English while hearing a Japanese voice!
-- [x] Works on macOS, Linux, and Windows
+  - 🖥️ Web and desktop frontends with beautiful UI

-- [x] A rewritten codebase with many great features planned ahead!
+The project is actively developed with a rewritten codebase after `v1.0.0` and many exciting features planned ahead! 🚀

-## Quick Start
+## 🚀 Quick Start

-[To be complete]

 Read https://open-llm-vtuber.github.io/docs/quick-start for quick start.
 It will be translated to English once things are more stable.

-### Update
+## ☝ Update
-> :warning: `v1.0.0` is a breaking change and requires re-deployment.
-You *may* still update via the method below (without the stash steps), but the configuration is incompatible and most of the dependencies needs to be reinstalled with `uv`.
-I recommend deploy this project again with the latest deployment guide.
+> :warning: `v1.0.0` has breaking changes and requires re-deployment.
+You *may* still update via the method below, but the `conf.yaml` file is incompatible and most of the dependencies needs to be reinstalled with `uv`.
+I recommend deploy this project again with the [latest deployment guide](https://open-llm-vtuber.github.io/docs/quick-start).

 [To be complete]